 One day not long since, Smokie was mopish.
 He sayt he had been with his mistress in the garden, where she was pulling out little plants.

-He saw some remaining, so he (meaning no harm, he sought only to help) followed her along the row, attacking them.
+He saw some remaining, so he (meaning no harm, seeking only to help) followed her along the row, attacking them.

 But his mistress looked back and cried: What, all my little seedlings gone?
 Every one?
 And she waxed wroth, calling him a bad cat.
 So he ran off and left her to her labours.